quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # Error Handling

-QUIC recommends that endpoints that detect errors should signal the occurance to the peer.
+QUIC recommends that endpoints signal any detected errors to the peer.
 Errors can occur at the transport level and the application level.
 Transport errors, such as a protocol violation, affect the entire connection.
 Applications that use QUIC can define their own error detection and signalling (see, for example, {{Section 8 of QUIC-HTTP}}).
 Application errors can affect an entire connection or a single stream.

-QUIC defines an error code space that is used for error handling.
-QUIC encourages endpoints to use the most-specific code, although any applicable code is permitted including generic ones.
+QUIC defines an error code space that is used for error handling at the transport layer.
+QUIC encourages endpoints to use the most specific code, although any applicable code is permitted including generic ones.
 Applications using QUIC can define an error code space that is independent from QUIC or other applications (see, for example, {{Section 8.1 of QUIC-HTTP}}).
 The values in an application error code